 By starting and finishing at Eagle Point Campground, you increase your chances of having to deal with hordes of people because you’ll now have to hike all around Emerald Bay.

 I wouldn’t call myself a misanthrope.
-I just prefer to minimize my contact with people while out hiking, which is also why I often do sunrise hikes.
+I just prefer to minimize my contact with people while out hiking.
+This is also why I often do sunrise and sunset hikes.
+There’s usually less people around at either times.

-So, by leaving really early and beginning and ending at the Vikingsholm parking lot, I basically only have to deal with the crowds during the last half mile (as I’m finishing up my hike).
+So, by leaving really early and beginning and ending at the Vikingsholm parking lot, I only have to deal with crowds during the last half mile (as I’m finishing up my hike).

 Then on another day, I take the same approach and hike to Eagle Point.